 |Sunlight||Full Sun, Part Sun|

 |Mature Height||6-8 Feet|

 |Botanical Name||POWDERBLUE Vaccinium ashei|

 How To Care for your new Powderblue Blueberry Bush

 When planting your Powderblue Blueberry be sure to choose the right location and conditions for your new plant to thrive.
-Spring and Fall are ideal times to plant.
-However, if you avoid extreme temperatures you can plant your Blueberry almost any time of the year.
+Spring and fall are ideal times to plant.
+However, if you avoid extreme temperatures you can plant your blueberry bush almost any time of the year.